 Dr. Pinaki Pal is a research scientist in Argonne’s Energy Systems division.
-His research interests broadly lie in the areas of computational fluid dynamics (CFD), turbulent combustion modeling, machine learning, computational science, and high-performance computing, for a wide range of applications, such as propulsion (automotive and aerospace) and material synthesis.
+His research interests broadly lie in the areas of computational fluid dynamics (CFD), turbulent combustion modeling, low temperature combustion, combustion dynamics, combustion rare events, machine learning, computational science, and high-performance computing, for a wide range of applications, such as propulsion (automotive and aerospace) and material synthesis.

 At Argonne, he developed a turbulent combustion modeling framework to capture knocking combustion and extended the state-of-the-art models by incorporating fuel composition effects on turbulent flame propagation.
-He also co-led the development of novel machine learning algorithms to accelerate turbulent combustion simulations and design optimization.
-This work led to four software copyrights and one patent (pending).
+Dr. Pal led a numerical study utilizing this combustion modeling approach to investigate the impact of fuel properties on knock-limited performance of spark-ignition engines, which won the ASME International Combustion Engine Division Best Paper Award 2020 (in Fuels category).
+On the other hand, he also co-led the development of novel machine learning algorithms to accelerate turbulent combustion CFD simulations and engine design optimization.
+This research work has resulted in six software copyrights and one patent (pending).
 In addition, Dr. Pal initiated and led the computational research effort at Argonne pertaining to numerical modeling and design of rotating detonation engines (RDEs), which are promising candidates for power generation and hypersonic propulsion.
 He received the Impact Argonne (formerly Pacesetter) Award in 2019 for this R&D contribution.

 Dr. Pal’s current research topics of interest include: